Andrew McLeod: First years at Adelaide (1995–1996)

 Adelaide players initially gave McLeod nickname "Hamburger" because he was seen as chubby, but soon adopted the nickname "Bunji" (which means "Brother") that he had been given while playing in Darwin.
-He made his AFL debut for the Crows in their Round 6 match against Melbourne, which the Crows won but 8 points, but McLeod spent most of the game on the interchange bench and only touched the ball four times through the game.
+He made his AFL debut for the Crows in their Round 6 match against Melbourne, which the Crows won by 8 points, but McLeod spent most of the game on the interchange bench and only touched the ball four times through the game.
 McLeod was dropped after this game, then played his second game in Round 9 against Hawthorn.
 Adelaide trailed Hawthorn by 34 points at half time, but launched a comeback in the second half.
 They were still down by 4 points in the dying seconds of the game.
 The ball was kicked inside Adelaide's forward 50, and McLeod raced at the ball, competing with Hawk defender Ray Jencke.
-He was able to recover the ball, evade Jenke's attempts to tackle him, and kick a dribbling goal from a tight angle to win the game for Adelaide.
+He was able to recover the ball, evade Jencke's attempts to tackle him, and kick a dribbling goal from a tight angle to win the game for Adelaide.

 Later in the year, McLeod was nominated for the Norwich Rising Star award, but he discovered towards the end of the 1995 season that he had broken several bones in his feet, and he had to have injections in his feet to play the last seven rounds without pain.
 The injuries came as a result of McLeod being forced to wear boots made by Adidas, who were a Crows sponsor at the time.
 Adidas boots didn't fit McLeod's foot shape, so once it became apparent that the shoes were causing his injuries, McLeod started wearing Puma boots with Adidas stripes painted on them.
 This lasted until he signed an exclusive agreement with Adidas to have them custom-make shoes that would fit his feet from 1998 on.